bergano65/azure-docs.ru-ru/articles/hdinsight/hdinsight-plan-virtual-network-deployment.md

 ---
-title: Планирование виртуальной сети для Azure HDInsight
+title: Plan a virtual network for Azure HDInsight
-description: Узнайте, как спланировать развертывание виртуальной сети Azure для подключения HDInsight к другим облачным ресурсам или ресурсам в вашем центре обработки данных.
+description: Learn how to plan an Azure Virtual Network deployment to connect HDInsight to other cloud resources, or resources in your datacenter.
 author: hrasheed-msft
 ms.author: hrasheed
 ms.reviewer: jasonh